Syriac Orthodox Church: Non-ceremonial

-The priest usual dress, worn when not performing sacraments, is a black robe.
-In India, due to the hot weather, priests usually wear white robes except during prayers in the church, when they wear a black robe over the white one.
+A priest's usual dress, worn when not performing sacraments, is a black robe.
+In India, due to the hot weather, priests usually wear white robes except during prayers in the church, where they wear a black robe over the white one.
 A priest also wears a phiro (black skullcap), which he must wear for the public prayers.
 A corepiscopos is given a chain with a cross and are also required to wear a black cassock and a traditional violet zoonoro (girdle) made of cloth.
-A ramban (monk) wears a masnapso, a hood.
-Bishops usually wear a black or a red robe along with a red belt.
+A ramban (monk) wears a masnapso (hood).
+Bishops usually wear a black or red robe along with a red belt.
 They also wear a qawugh (black shaped turban) and an episcopal cross on the chest.

 Ceremonial

 A mawdyono deacon wears a white robe called kutino, symbolizing purity.
 Mzamrono and ascending ranks of deacons wear the kutino and a uroro (orarion) in their respective shapes.
 The deaconess wears a uroro hanging down from the shoulder in the manner of an archdeacon.

 Priests wear ceremonial shoes called msone.
 Without wearing these shoes, a priest cannot distribute the eucharist to the faithful.
 The priest also wears the hamniko or stole which is worn over the white robe.
 Then he wears a girdle called zoonoro, and zende, meaning sleeves.
 A cope called phayno is worn over these vestments.

 If the celebrant is a bishop, he wears a veil-mitre over the masnapso.
-Batrashil, or pallium, is worn over the phayno by bishops and corepiscopas wear a half cope over the phayno, like hamnikho worn by priests.
-They carry a crosier stylised with serpents representing the staff of Moses during liturgy and in public.
+Batrashil, or pallium, is worn over the phayno by bishops and corepiscopas wear a half cope over the phayno, like the hamnikho worn by priests.
+They carry a crosier stylized with serpents representing the staff of Moses during liturgy and in public.
 They also carry a cross and scarf along with the crosier.